Why is there concern that cell phones may cause cancer or other health problems?

 In theory, children have the potential to be at greater risk than adults for developing brain cancer from cell phones.
 Their nervous systems are still developing and therefore more vulnerable to factors that may cause cancer.
 Their heads are smaller than those of adults and therefore have a greater proportional exposure to the field of radiofrequency radiation that is emitted by cell phones.
 And children have the potential of accumulating more years of cell phone exposure than adults do.

-So far, the data from clinical studies in children do not support this theory.
+So far, the data from studies in children with cancer do not support this theory.
 The first published analysis came from a large case-control study called CEFALO, which was conducted in Denmark, Sweden, Norway, and Switzerland.
 The study included children who were diagnosed with brain tumors between 2004 and 2008, when their ages ranged from 7 to 19.
 Researchers did not find an association between cell phone use and brain tumor risk in this group of children.
-However, they noted that their results did not rule out the possibility of a slight increase in brain cancer risk among children who use cell phones, and that data gathered through prospective studies and objective measurements, rather than participant surveys and recollections, will be key in clarifying whether there is an increased risk (18).
+However, they noted that their results did not rule out the possibility of a slight increase in brain cancer risk among children who use cell phones, and that data gathered through prospective studies and objective measurements, rather than participant surveys and recollections, will be key in clarifying whether there is an increased risk (19).

 What can cell phone users do to reduce their exposure to radiofrequency energy?